abpframework/abp/docs/en/Module-Development-Basics.md

 ````

 In this example, we assume that the `BlogService` class is inside one assembly (`csproj`) and the `BlogModule` class is inside another assembly (`csproj`).
 With the `AdditionalAssembly` definition, ABP will load the assembly containing the `BlogService` class as a part of the blog module.

+Notice that `BlogService` is only an arbitrary selected type in the target assembly.
+It is just used to indicate the related assembly.
+You could use any type in the assembly.

 > WARNING: If you need to use the `AdditionalAssembly`, be sure that you don't design your system in a wrong way.
 With this example above, `BlogService` class' assembly should normally have its own module class and the `BlogModule` should depend on it using the `DependsOn` attribute.
 Do not use the `AdditionalAssembly` attribute when you can use the `DependsOn` attribute.